moja-global/About_moja_global/Contributing/How-to-Contribute-Land-Sector-Data-Analysis.md

 Explore the state's [bioclimatic zone dataset](https://datasets.mojaglobal.workers.dev/0:/Bioclimatic&EcologicalZones/).
 If the dataset contains other Country information, filter out the regions you are not analyzing.

-Fill in this section by trying to answer the following questions.
+Fill in this section by trying to answer the following questions:

 1. What are the hot zones of the state.(provide a figure with the biodiversity hotspots)?